 - provide opportunities for their members to find meaningful employment and achieve their professional goals

-Activities of these networks include networking events, mentoring, information sessions, professional development opportunities such as workshops, speaker events and training and connections to employment opportunities.
+These networks offer networking events, mentoring, information sessions, professional development, and connections to job opportunities.

 isans: Immigrant Services Association of Nova Scotia: helps newcomer professionals with their full economic and social integration in the province of Nova Scotia.